 The Company is continuing efforts to improve and optimize project economics and extend the current mine life through drilling.
-The Company anticipates an increase in the estimated initial project capital from what has been reflected in the Copperstone prefeasibility study.
+The estimated initial project capital in the 2023 PEA increased from what was reflected in the Copperstone 2018 prefeasibility study.
 These capital cost increases are a result of the overall market experiencing upward cost pressures and competition for limited resources.
 Also, advancement of the detailed engineering of the mine and mineral processing identified additional scope with the capital project.
 These CAPEX increases are expected to improve project delivery and minimize operational risk as a result of improved production assurance.
 A mineral processing strategy that focuses on refurbishment and construction of a WOL gold recovery circuit will provide high plant availability.